 German gift giving customs for Christmas

-You can prepare for the Christmas evening with the help of your SO.
+You can plan the Christmas gifts for their family members with the help of your SO.
 Ask them how many guests will be present on Christmas eve.
 Then get some tips or ideas for different family members.

 Avoid anything personal such as perfume, jewellery or clothing unless you are 100% about the taste of the recipient.
 For the parents, you could take wine or delicacy from your region.
-Avoid anything too exotic though because Germans aren’t exactly known for being adventurous with the cuisine.
+Avoid anything too exotic though because Germans aren’t exactly known for being adventurous when it comes to new cuisines.

 As a general rule, you want to focus on getting gifts that represent the personal interests of your SO’s family.
 If you are unsure then play safe by getting a nice souvenir or a travel book related to your native country.
 Scarves and fluffy warm socks, (personalised) coffee mugs also work well.

-Gifting an Advents calendar to your German friends or SO
+Gifting an Advent calendar to your German friends or SO

 Advents calendars are very popular during the pre-Christmas season.
 Many Germans love to count the days of Advent in anticipation of Christmas.